 - your arrangements for marketing the catch

-- how you will obtain the necessary finance, equipment and training
+- how you'll obtain the necessary finance, equipment and training

 - what plans you have for acquiring a commercial fishing licence (expected to be within 1 to 3 years).

-2) proof that you are an Aboriginal or Torres Strait Islander person, for example a Certificate of aboriginality, or a statement from an Aboriginal land council or community organisation that you:
+Proof that you are an Aboriginal or Torres Strait Islander person, for example a certificate of Aboriginality, or a statement from an Aboriginal land council or community organisation that you: